Fit Continuous Distribution in SAS

 After looking at the histogram, I also request the QQ-plots for the same three distributions as specified in the histogram.
 Here though, the syntax does not allow me to request these in a single statement.
 Therefore, I have to use three distinct statements.
 The QQ-plots from PROC UNIVARIATE below supports the visual evidence that the data i Lognormally distributed since the Lognormal plot seems to resemble the linear reference line the best.

 Goodness Of Fit Tests

 Finally, we look at the Goodness of Fit Statistics for the three distributions, which are implicitly requested through the HISTOGRAM statement.
 Also these suggest that the Lognormal distribution fits the data the best of the three distributions.

-Finally, it is worth mentioning that PROC UNIVARIATE handles continuous variables only.
+PROC UNIVARIATE handles continuous variables only.
 You can not fit discrete probability distributions to univariate data such as Poisson or Negative Binomial with the Univariate Procedure.
-I will show how to do this with an in a future post.
+To see an example of how to fit discrete data, see the post Fit Poisson And Negative Binomial Distribution In SAS.
 For code examples of the three distributions assessed in the above PROC UNIVARIATE example and many more, check the Distribution Examples under the Examples menu, where I present code examples of the Normal, Weibull and Lognormal distribution.